Tanaka-kun Is Always Listless: Characters

 A beautiful and intelligent student, she is very popular among both males and females.
-After Tanaka recognizes her when she isn't putting effort into her appearance (a short running theme in the show is that she looks completely different when she dresses herself more comfortably), she develops a crush on Tanaka, believing that he is able to see her for who she is regardless of how she looks.
+After Tanaka recognizes her when she isn't putting effort into her appearance (a short running theme in the show is that she looks completely different when she dresses herself more comfortably), she falls in love with Tanaka, believing that he is able to see her for who she is regardless of how she looks.
 (In reality, he was able to discern her in both forms of dress due to her bust size.)
+Tanaka, however, doesn't seem to reciprocate her feelings at all.